Napoleon III: Prince-President (1848–1851)

-Louis Napoleon moved his residence to the Élysée Palace at the end of December 1848 and immediately hung a portrait of his mother in the boudoir and a portrait of Napoléon Bonaparte, in his coronation robes, in the grand salon.
+Louis Napoleon moved his residence to the Élysée Palace at the end of December 1848 and immediately hung a portrait of his mother in the boudoir and a portrait of Napoleon I, in his coronation robes, in the grand salon.
 Adolphe Thiers recommended that he wear clothing of "democratic simplicity", but following the model of his uncle, he chose instead the uniform of the General-in-Chief of the National Guard, and chose the title of "Prince-President".

-He also made his first venture into foreign policy, in Italy, where as a youth he had joined in the patriotic uprising against the Austrians.
+Louis Napoleon also made his first venture into foreign policy, in Italy, where as a youth he had joined in the patriotic uprising against the Austrians.
 The previous government had sent an expeditionary force, which had been tasked and funded by the National Assembly to support the republican forces in Italy against the Austrians and against the Pope.
 Instead the force was secretly ordered to do the opposite, namely to enter Rome to help restore the temporal authority of Pope Pius IX, who had been overthrown by Italian republicans including Mazzini and Garibaldi.
 The French troops came under fire from Garibaldi's soldiers.
 The Prince-President, without consulting his ministers, ordered his soldiers to fight if needed in support of the Pope.
 This was very popular with French Catholics, but infuriated the republicans, who supported the Roman Republic.
 To please the radical republicans, he asked the Pope to introduce liberal reforms and the Code Napoleon to the Papal States.
 To gain support from the Catholics, he approved the Loi Falloux in 1851, which restored a greater role for the Catholic Church in the French educational system.

-Elections were held for the National Assembly on 13–14 May 1849, only a few months after Louis Napoleon had become president, and were largely won by a coalition of conservative republicans—which Catholics and monarchists called "The Party of Order"—led by Adolphe Thiers.
+Elections were held for the National Assembly on 13–14 May 1849, only a few months after Louis Napoleon had become president, and were largely won by a coalition of conservative republicans—which Catholics and monarchists called "The Party of Order"—led by Thiers.
 The socialists and "red" republicans, led by Ledru-Rollin and Raspail, also did well, winning two hundred seats.
 The moderate republicans, in the middle, did very badly, taking just 70–80 seats.
 The Party of Order had a clear majority, enough to block any initiatives of Louis Napoleon.